-From a Snohomish County Sheriff’s Office news release.
+From Snohomish County Sheriff’s Office news releases.

 On Wednesday, April 11, 2018, law enforcement officials released composite images of a possible suspect in a 1987 double homicide cold case.